gpirrotta/spatial-gini-index/README.md

 ## Spatial Gini Index
-A Python library to computes the **Spatial Gini Index**, a new indicator to measure spatial concentration.
+A Python library to compute the **Spatial Gini Index**, a new indicator to measure spatial concentration.

 Requirements